 Commercial waste makes up 86% of the 1.6 million tonnes that Aucklanders send to landfill each year, but the Rosebank Business Community can lead the way in changing that.

-EcoMatters is introducing a Waste Brokerage Service at Rosebank Road, Avondale which can help businesses within the district use resources more efficiently, save money on waste management, and bring new marketing opportunities.
+EcoMatters’ Waste Brokerage Service at Rosebank Road in Avondale can help businesses within the district use resources more efficiently, save money on waste management, and bring new marketing opportunities.
 Working together, we can take Auckland closer to the goal of Zero Waste by 2040.

 Did you know?